 Then, there is Pilates.
 A friend who suffers from chronic lower back pain started Pilates and swears by it.
 She said it strengthens her lower back so it prevents exacerbation of her injury.
 But I thought yoga built strength so how is Pilates different from yoga?
 And do I need it in addition to Yoga?

-Jenny Bradford of Conscientious Confusion has been practicing yoga for ten years.
+Jenny Bradford of Living Consciously has been practicing yoga for ten years.
 Also, she teaches kids’ yoga and a form of Pilates so I asked her to explain what the differences between these two wildly popular form of exercises are.

 Yoga and Pilates: What You Should Know